 The Company issued a notice of mandatory redemption effective April 30, 2013, to its holders of \$1.50 Subordinated Cumulative Preferred Stock during the first quarter of Fiscal 2014.
 The \$1.50 Subordinated Cumulative Preferred Stock was redeemed at \$30 per share plus accumulated dividends.
-For the three months ended May 4, 2013, 30,067 shares of \$1.50 Subordinated Cumulative Preferred Stock were redeemed.
+For the first quarter of Fiscal 2014, 30,067 shares of \$1.50 Subordinated Cumulative Preferred Stock were redeemed.
 The total cost of the redemption for the \$1.50 Subordinated Cumulative Preferred Stock was \$0.9 million.